bdfaus/Finding-Donors/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Purpose
+Find donors for a hypothetical non-profit.
+Using supervised learning, locate earners who have an income greater than $50,000.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: